PundiAI/pundi-docs/pundi-aifx/developers/modules.md

     The number of newly Mint Token on next block:

     132,511,600.04056464 / 6,311,520 = 20.9951960923
-* The currency in Pundi AIFX is $FX, the initial supply of $FX is 378,604,525.462891.FX has 18 decimal points
+* The currency in Pundi AIFX is $apundiai, the initial supply of $apundiai is 378,604,525.462891.apundiai has 18 decimal points
-* Total circulating supply of $FX = Delegated asset $FX + Non-delegated asset $FX
+* Total circulating supply of $apundiai = Delegated asset $apundiai + Non-delegated asset $apundiai
-  * Delegated asset $FX = Total $FX that delegated in Pundi AIFX validator node
+  * Delegated asset $apundiai = Total $apundiai that delegated in Pundi AIFX validator node
-  * Non-delegated asset $FX = Ethereum cross chain locked fund + Unclaimed reward of validator (including commission and transaction fee) + Unclaimed reward of delegator + Wallet balance + Pool of ecosystem and community + Locked fund of Governance
+  * Non-delegated asset $apundiai = Ethereum cross chain locked fund + Unclaimed reward of validator (including commission and transaction fee) + Unclaimed reward of delegator + Wallet balance + Pool of ecosystem and community + Locked fund of Governance
-  * Ethereum cross chain locked fund = Total $FX (ERC20) on Ethereum
+  * Ethereum cross chain locked fund = Total $apundiai (ERC20) on Ethereum

 ## Delegation/bonding module